OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 ## How To Review Pull Requests that Add Declarations

 When a contribution is made using the contribution tool, the OTA-bot will create a pull request.
-This pull request typically consists of several checks, which guides the reviewer on the key things to look out for during the review process, and a link to inspect the delaration.
+This pull request typically consists of several checks, which guides the reviewer on the key things to look out for during the review process, and a link to inspect the declaration.

 You should focus should be on two things: accuracy and quality.